brandon-jimenez/brandon-jimenez.github.io/index.md

   - Utilizing primarily Kali Linux on VMWare Workstation Pro to connect and interact with boxes on [TryHackMe](https://tryhackme.com/) and [HackTheBox](https://www.hackthebox.eu/)
   - This also includes some python script writing and tinkering with some homebrew gadgetry

-As mention above -- For more information on what I do with my homelab and for a glimpse of my continued interest in system administration and cybersecurity, [click here to go to my homelab/security blog.](https://blog.outerhaven.io/)
+As mention above -- For more information on what I do with my home lab and for a glimpse of my continued interest in system administration and cybersecurity, [click here to go to my homelab/security blog.](https://blog.outerhaven.io/)